Last year’s 25-minute leak response time held steady in FY20, showing that our commitment to operating safely and efficiently remains strong.

 98.5% of appointments on-time

 Holding onto last year’s record, we continued to be there for our customers, even amid the pandemic, maintaining a high appointment attainment rate across the regions we serve.
-And by transforming how we work, we're now able to offer two-hour appointment windows to serve our customers even better.
+And by transforming how we work, we're now able to offer two-hour appointment windows in Alabama and Missouri to serve our customers even better.
+Note: 2-hour appointments are not currently offered in Mississippi

 As a company that’s always looking to what’s next, our robust learning and development program plays an important role in keeping us all moving forward.